Devanshu-vats/Document_Management_System-CRM/README.md

 Features ✨
 Admin Dashboard
-📊 Statistical Overview: At-a-glance view of key metrics like total submissions, completed applications, and payment types.
+📊 Statistical Overview: At-a-glance view of key metrics like Total Submissions, Approved Submissions, Online/Offline Payments, and Total Documents.

-🔍 Advanced Filtering & Search: Dynamically search by applicant details and filter submissions by multiple criteria (e.g., Completed, Pending, Payment Mode).
+🔍 Advanced Filtering & Search:

-📄 Pagination: Efficiently navigate through large datasets with clean pagination controls.

-✅ Manual Verification Workflow: Review applicant details and manually verify payments with a simple toggle, updating the status from "Pending" to "Completed."
+Instantly search for applicants by name or email.

+Filter submissions by status: All, Pending Review, Action Required, In Progress, Approved, or Rejected.

+📄 Detailed Application View: A comprehensive modal provides a complete overview of each applicant, including:

+Personal information (Name, Email, Phone, Gender).

+A full list of all submitted documents with individual download links.

+✅ Interactive Status Management: Directly update an application's status from a dropdown within the modal view.
+The change is instantly reflected in the dashboard.

+📝 Notes & Activity Log: Administrators can add, view, and delete time-stamped notes for each applicant, creating a clear activity log.

-💀 Skeleton Loading: An improved user experience with skeleton loaders that appear while data is being fetched.
+💀 Skeleton Loading: An improved user experience with skeleton loaders that appear while initial data is being fetched.

 📥 ZIP Export:

-Export all currently filtered user data into a structured ZIP file.

-Download a ZIP archive for a single user directly from the details view.
+Export all documents and a summary for a single user into a .zip archive directly from the details view.

+Generate a .zip archive containing data for all currently filtered users.

+- Pagination: Efficiently navigate through large datasets with clean pagination controls.

 User Submission Portal
 📝 Multi-Step Form: An intuitive form for submitting personal information and documents.